Children's Health Insurance Program: State administration

 Like Medicaid, CHIP is a partnership between federal and state governments.
-The programs are run by the individual states according to requirements set by the federal Centers for Medicare and Medicaid Services.
+The programs are run by the individual states according to requirements set by the federal Centers for Medicare & Medicaid Services.
 States may design their CHIP programs as an independent program separate from Medicaid (separate child health programs), use CHIP funds to expand their Medicaid program (CHIP Medicaid expansion programs), or combine these approaches (CHIP combination programs).
 States receive enhanced federal funds for their CHIP programs at a rate above the regular Medicaid match.

 By February 1999, 47 states had set up CHIP programs, but it took effort to get children enrolled.
 That month, the Clinton administration launched the "Insure Kids Now" campaign, designed to get more children enrolled; the campaign would fall under the aegis of the Health Resources and Services Administration.
 By April 1999, some 1 million children had been enrolled, and the Clinton administration set a goal of raising the figure to 2.5 million by 2000.

 States with separate child health programs follow the regulations described in Section 42 of the Code of Federal Regulations, Section 457.
 Separate child health programs have much more flexibility than Medicaid programs.
 Separate programs can impose cost sharing, tailor their benefit packages, and employ a great deal of flexibility in eligibility and enrollment matters.
 The limits to this flexibility are described in the regulations, and states must describe their program characteristics in their CHIP state plans.
 Out of 50 state governors, 43 support CHIP renewal.
 Some states have incorporated the use of private companies to administer portions of their CHIP benefits.
 These programs, typically referred to as Medicaid managed care, allow private insurance companies or health maintenance organizations to contract directly with a state Medicaid department at a fixed price per enrollee.
 The health plans then enroll eligible individuals into their programs and become responsible for assuring CHIP benefits are delivered to eligible beneficiaries.